 - Each camper will live in a group with other campers either in cabins or tents.
-Within these groups, campers will be part of a community-making decisions and keeping the area clean. - Each camper will participate in a democratic decision-making process in each unit, each session, called camper planning. - Each session of camp will have at least one all-camp activity that two representatives of each unit will assist in planning. - Campers will participate in meals served family style.
+Within these groups, campers will be part of a community-making decisions and keeping the area clean. - Each camper will participate in a democratic decision-making process in each unit, each session, called camper planning. - Each session of camp will have at least one all-camp activity that two representatives of each unit will assist in planning(movie night, pizza party, creamery party).